elgamalsalman/cp-solutions/UVa/UVa_Solutions/00429_Word_Transformation/README.md

 ### General Comments

-This is a Single Pair Shortest Paths (SPSP) problem on an unweighted graph, which makes BFS our best option.
+This is a Single Pair Shortest Path (SPSP) problem on an unweighted graph, which makes BFS our best option.

 ### Explanation